nynasakina/-StyleCode-/README.md

 - Express/MongoDB backend stack
 - Stripe for payment

 StyleCode integrates Stripe to allow for payment with items that are checked out by user.
-Stripe accepts a request made to its server and returns a URL which displays a checkout page with payment options as well as the items that were checked out earlier.
+Stripe accepts a request made to its server and returns a URL which displays a checkout page with payment options.
+Product details such as name, price ad quantity, as well as shipping fee, will also be displayed.
 Upon successful payment, user is directed to back to StyleCode with a confirmation message.

 ![Stripe](https://i.ibb.co/D8qWVqY/Screenshot-2022-05-06-at-3-01-22-PM.png)